dokiem/Operationalizing-Machine-Learning/README.md

 6. Consume model endpoints

-In order to consume the service endpoint, we can use python to call the endpoint api with key to get the result
+In order to consume the service endpoint, we can use python to call the endpoint API with key to get the result

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/8.1.png">

 7. Create and publish a pipeline

-We create a pipeline to train the data and see the trainning progressing
+We create a pipeline to train the data and see the training progressing

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/9.1.png">